DaveMorra/Minesweeper/README.md

 To build and run the Minesweeper game on a linux system that can use qmake build system, follow these steps:

 ### Prerequisites
--Use a linux system
+- Use a linux system
--Have CMake and QMake installed on your system
+- Have CMake and QMake installed on your system

 ### To Build
--Might be able to run ./My Project right away because I have already included necessary build files.
+- Might be able to run ./My Project right away because I have already included necessary build files.
--Otherwise, run:
+- Otherwise, run:
 ```
 qmake6 asign1.pro
 make